jayadamsmorgan/PklLanguageServer/README.md

 The [Discord Server][discord] is there for any question, help, advice or just casual chatting.

-Also check out [Unofficial Pkl Community Discord Server](https://discord.gg/3PufS9Jn), lots of great people there discussing Pkl.
+Also check out [Unofficial Pkl Community Discord Server][community discord], lots of great people there discussing Pkl.
 They also have a channel about LSPs!

 And don't forget to check [Code of Conduct](CODE_OF_CONDUCT.md).